oliverjam/learn-password-security/README.md

 ## BCrypt

 It's annoying having to implement all this stuff ourselves.
 It's likely we'll mess something up.
 There are also better-designed algorithms for password hashing.
 A popular one is called BCrypt.
 It's designed specifically for passwords, and (in computer terms) is _very_ slow.
-This isn't noticeable to users but makes a brute-force attacker much more difficult for a hacker.
+This isn't noticeable to users but makes a brute-force attack much more difficult for a hacker.

 BCrypt automatically stores the salt as part of the hash, so you don't need to implement that part yourself.
 A BCrypt hash of "cupcake" is a few different bits of information separated by `$` or `.` symbols: